 The extension does have its limitations.
 Choosing who can control playback must be set before creating a party—you can’t change the setting after the room is created.
 Refreshing the page also boots you from the room, and you’ll need the direct link to get back in.
 (Sometimes I do miss TwoSeven’s reusable watch party rooms.)
 But it works very smoothly, which is all you can really ask of a free service.

-(Bonus tip: Want Netflix to output in 4K during a watch party?
+Tip: Want Netflix to output in 4K during a watch party?
 Use Edge.
-Cross-browser parties are supported, so your friends can still be in Chrome.)
+Cross-browser parties are supported, so your friends can still be in Chrome.
+Also, if you want to share a YouTube video (which Teleparty does not support), you can turn to https://sync-tube.de/.

 This extension is the newest addition to my lineup, and one that came as a tip from PCWorld head honcho Jon Phillips.
 Distill.io can be used to track any changes on a website—which is extremely useful for staying abreast of price changes on hard-to-track items.
 (Its developers even promote it for this purpose on their website.)